EDVENTURES

 SMART

-In 1997, BRF launched its first K-12 STEM program, which is now known as the Bobbie Cates Hicks Science and Medicine Academic Research Training Program, or SMART.
-The program, which has been serving students for more than two decades, provides a yearlong research experience with investigators at LSU Health Sciences Center-Shreveport for 10 to 12 academically advanced high school seniors who have a career interest in medicine, biomedical research, or biomedical engineering.
-More than 220 students have participated in the SMART program, with 100% attending a college or university post-graduation.
+In 1997, BRF launched its first STEM program, which is now known as the Bobbie Cates Hicks Science and Medicine Academic Research Training Program (SMART).
+The program provides a yearlong research experience with investigators at LSU Health Shreveport (LSUHS) for eight to 12 academically advanced high school seniors who have a career interest in medicine, biomedical research or biomedical engineering.
+Since inception, 249 students have participated in the SMART program, with 100% attending a college or university post-graduation and over 80% continuing their education as science majors.
 Participating students are selected through a highly competitive process from three parishes and have high success in venues such as the Junior Humanities and Science Symposium and the national and international Intel Science Fair and Talent Search.
-Most SMART alumni select careers in medicine or science.
-SMART is a partnership among BRF, LSU Health Sciences Center Shreveport, and the Caddo, Bossier and DeSoto Parish school boards.
+SMART is a partnership among BRF, LSUHS, and the Caddo, Bossier and DeSoto Parish school boards.

 BIOTECHNOLOGY MAGNET ACADEMY

-In 2009, BRF partnered with Southwood High School, Caddo Parish Public Schools, LSU Health Science Center- Shreveport, LSU Shreveport and participating biotech companies to create the Biotechnology Magnet Academy (BTA) at Southwood High School.
-The four-year Academy has now grown from 25 students to an average of 250 students enrolled, of which many are women, minorities, from low income families, and/or are first-generation college bound.
-Students enter the program as freshmen and complete a rigorous curriculum that far exceeds Louisiana requirements for basic high school curriculum, with a focus on math, science, and technology courses.
-Since the inception of BTA, Southwood’s overall school ranking has improved from a “D” to a “B”.
+In 2009, BRF partnered with Southwood High School, Caddo Parish Public Schools, LSU Health Shreveport, LSU Shreveport and participating biotech companies to create the Biotechnology Magnet Academy (BTA) at Southwood High School.
+The four-year Academy has now grown from 25 students to an average of 200 students, of which many are women, minorities, from low-income families and/or are first-generation college bound.
+Students enter the program as freshmen and complete a rigorous four-year curriculum that far exceeds Louisiana requirements for basic high school curriculum with a focus on math, science and technology courses.
+Course options include AP Biology, Chemistry II, AP Environmental Science, Robotics II, Clinical Lab, courses at the Career Center and more.

 FIRST